Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

-Currently only IF stage and deceoding stage has been implemented and that too without branch instruction..so currently modifying these codes to accomodate all the instructions.
+This is simple 5 stage pipeline implementation of RV32I and no forwarding and bypassing logic has been implemented yet.